ASTM F1929 Test Method for Detecting Seal Leaks in Porous Medical Packaging (Dye Penetration)

 Test Method for Detecting Seal Leaks in Porous Medical Packaging by Dye Penetration

-ASTM F1929 is a test method that will detect and locate leaks equal to or greater than a channel formed by a 50 μm wire in package edge seals formed between a porous sheet material and a transparent material.
+ASTM F1929 is a test method that will detect and find leaks equal to or greater than a channel formed by a 50 μm wire in package edge seals formed between a porous sheet material and a transparent material.
 There are three dye application methods that consist of injection, edge dip, and eyedropper.
-This test method is limited to porous materials, which can retain the dye solution and prevent it from discoloring the seal area for a minimum of 5 seconds.
+This test method is limited to porous materials, which can keep the dye solution and prevent it from discoloring the seal area for a minimum of 5 seconds.
 Purple Diamond Testing offers ASTM F1929 Testing as part of our packaging compliance and validation services.

 ASTM F1929 is a test method that evaluates the dye penetration of primary packaging materials.
 The test is used to determine the ability of packaging materials to prevent the penetration of liquids and gases into or out of the package.
 It is particularly useful in evaluating the barrier properties of sterile medical packaging materials.